Melania Trump listens as teens share experiences with vaping

 Health authorities are also investigating hundreds of vaping-related lung illnesses.

-The Truth Initiative, a nonprofit, anti-tobacco organization that brought the group of nine students to the White House, wants the federal government to ban all flavors used in vaping, including mint and menthol, among other steps.
+The Truth Initiative , a nonprofit, anti-tobacco organization that brought the group of nine students to meet with the first lady in the ornate White House Blue Room, wants the federal government to ban all flavors used in vaping, including mint and menthol, among other steps.

 Industry groups, such as the American Vaping Association, which represents makers and retailers of e-cigarettes and vaping solutions, oppose a ban.
 They argue that it could create a “black market” for vaping products and push adults who vape — as an alternative to traditional cigarettes — to resume smoking.